KaneWalker505/P4P-Crypto-PHP-Miner-Wallet-/README.md

 * The blockchain creates automated backups, If it ever fails or becomes corrupt the node can easily be put back online without user wallet damage

-* public node daemon release coming soon
+* p4pnode.php allows you to run your own node daemon service.

 # Purchase | sell p4p coin